Akure Kingdom: The Ado-Akure

 During its long history, the city-state of Akure was at times independent, at times subject to other states.
 Due to this, there is now a sizable population of partial Bini descent within the kingdom.
 They are known as the Ado-Akure.
-Akure was the main base for Benin's trade in the area, and at times seems to have been considered within the western frontier of Benin.
+Akure was the main base for Benin's trade in the area, and at times seems to have been considered within the western frontier of the Benin sphere of influence.
 The Ado-Akure were therefore originally something of a colony, and are said to be descended from Benin warriors and traders who took Akure brides upon settling in the kingdom.

 The Benin historian Egharevba, who was himself a part of the Ado-Akure community, refers to suppression of resistance by "rebellious Akure" during the reign of Oba Ewuare of Benin (1440–1473), although the Deji was allowed to remain as a nominal ruler.
 Another rebellion is recorded a century later during the reign of Oba Ehengbuda of Benin.
-In the 19th century, Osupa I, the son of the Akure king Arakale and a Benin princess, ascended the throne of Akure.
-He subsequently gave his fellow Ado-Akure land to settle and chieftaincies to hold.
+In the 19th century, Osupa I, according to one tradition the son of the Akure king Osuan and a Benin princess, ascended the throne of Akure.
+He subsequently gave the Ado-Akure land to settle and chieftaincies to hold.
+By the end of the century, the community was sufficiently influential enough for its chiefs to be signatories to a number of treaties that involved the Akure Kingdom.